Meet the Courage to Nourish Team

 Hi I’m Emilee – the Clinical Director for Virginia.
 I am a Registered Dietitian dedicated to helping those in recovery.

 I came to Courage to Nourish two years ago as I sought to work with clients on a deeper level.
 I enjoy helping individuals work towards body acceptance and find food freedom.
-I have worked at various levels of care where I have gained experience working with clients with various backgrounds and goals.

 I am a fat-positive and anti-diet dietitian practicing from an intuitive eating lens.
 I enjoy working with teens and adults who struggle with binge eating disorder (BED).
 I am passionate about helping clients find their voice in treatment and creating a safe environment to heal.